 Various Luxfer policies address security ownership, including the Insider Trading and Dealing Policy and the Stock Ownership Guidelines.
 Particularly, Luxfer's Insider Trading and Dealing Policy prohibits a number of transactions by "covered persons."
 "Covered persons" include Directors, Executive Officers, various Luxfer employees and consultants in management, corporate, finance, legal, and investor relations roles, as well as their spouses, children, stepchildren, other family members living in the same household, and other close family members whose transactions are influenced by a covered person ("Family Members").
-Specifically, the Policy prohibits the following in relation to Company securities: (i) trading in any interest, security, or position relating to the future price of Luxfer securities; (ii) holding Luxfer securities in a margin account; (iii) pledging Luxfer securities as collateral for a loan; (iv) entering into monetization transactions or similar arrangements involving Luxfer securities; and (v) short-term trading or short sales.
-All covered persons - including Family Members of covered persons, members of a Covered Person's household, and entities controlled by covered persons - are expected to comply with the Insider Trading and Dealing Policy, as well as applicable securities laws and regulations.
+Specifically, the Policy prohibits the following in relation to Company securities: (i) trading in any interest, security, or position relating to the future price of Luxfer securities; (ii) holding Luxfer securities in a margin account; (iii) pledging Luxfer securities; and (v) short-term trading or short sales.
+All covered persons - including Family Members of covered persons, members of a covered Person's household, and entities controlled by covered persons - are expected to comply with the Insider Trading and Dealing Policy, as well as applicable securities laws and regulations.